The mission of the Brain Injury Association of Massachusetts is to

 Arlene became involved with BIA-MA in 1984 while seeking non-existent services for her son who was severely disabled by a traumatic brain injury.
 For ten years she served on the Board of Directors and in 1992, Arlene assumed her current position as Executive Director.
 Under her direction, BIA-MA has become a national leader in assuring that persons with brain injury and their families have adequate funding for services and support.
 In 2011, Arlene Korab was honored as an "Exceptional Woman" by MAGIC 106.7 FM.
 Click here to listen to her interview with host Gay Vernon.

-Last year, BIA-MA staff provided information and resources to approximately 3,000 new survivors, families, friends and professionals and distributed more than 35,000 brochures and articles.
-The Association advocated for an additional fifteen percent to the HITS Trust Fund to allow more survivors to receive community-based services for brain injury.
+Last year, BIA-MA staff provided information and resources to approximately 2,500 new survivors, families, friends and professionals and have received more than 43,000 visits to our web site.
+The Association advocated for an additional twenty five percent to the HITS Trust Fund to allow more survivors to receive community-based services for brain injury.
 The need for brain injury services, support and information is greater than ever and BIA-MA is at the forefront.
 Read more about how BIA-MA is reaching out to the brain injury community in our Annual Report!